SubhankarNag/IE643_HVFI/readme.md

 # IE643 Class Project: Generating missing frames of a handwritten video

 This repository provides tools for generating intermediate frames in videos of handwritten content.
-It includes dataset preparation scripts, fine-tuning steps, training processes and also a interface to try out.
+It includes dataset preparation scripts, fine-tuning steps, training processes, pretrained models, and also a interface to try out.

 ---